Troubluson/Dungeon-Crawler-/Meeting-notes.md

 ## Challenges

-1. Chanllenges with circular dependencies, struggled with the project structur and we all have had issues working with git.
+1. challenges with circular dependencies, struggled with the project structur and we all have had issues working with git.
 Oskar hasn't gotten clang-formatting to work.
 A lot of merging issues.
 Documatation is a bit lacking at the moment as well.

 ## Actions
 1. Starting documation to keep track of the growing project (extra meeting to go through how we will do this), members getting a more familiar overlook on the existing code.